Campus Recruiting Guide

 The University Career Services (UCS) office is located on the 2nd floor of the University Center at 66 Courtland Street in downtown Atlanta.
 We encourage you to reserve recruiting dates as soon as possible so that we can accommodate you with the date requested.

-We will post information about your visit on the Panther Career Net system and on our website.
+We will post information about your visit on Handshake and on our website.
 Longer lead times increase the exposure of your opportunity to students, so early scheduling is advised.
-We will post information about your visit on the Panther Career Net system.
 You may also place an ad in the student newspaper, The Signal, 404-413-1620, to publicize your information session or campus visit.

 If you wish to schedule an employer information session prior to your visit, we will coordinate it at the time we schedule your recruiting visit.
 If you want to serve food, you must make your own reservations with the University Catering service, 404-413-9601.